 You are here

-Living-Learning Communities provide a community within a common course and in your residence hall with workshops, speakers, and community events.
+Living-Learning Communities provide a unique opportunity to engage with other students around a common academic or interest area.
+Most LLCs have a common course, as well as the chance to attend workshops, speakers, and events only open to those in the community.
 You’ll live and learn together.
 If you’re interested in an experience that defines your first year at State, we’ve got an experience for you!
-Consider your options carefully, because you can only be a part of one!
+Consider your options carefully, because you can only be a part of one.

 Must be Accepted to the University Honors College

 It’s hard to know what’s most enticing to Honors College applicants: the chance to take classes like “Philosophy in the Twilight Zone” or the opportunity to live in Pickerl or Burford Hall, two of our coolest residence halls.
 Boasting open lounges, study spaces, and sound-proof practice rooms in Pickerl, as well as sound-proof practice rooms, a performance stage for artists, and spacious meeting rooms in Burford, these buildings are perfect for Honors students.

 The Honors College offers a rich social and intellectual experience to high-achieving students, and was among the first to unite students in a residential learning community at State.
 Honors students come from all majors and backgrounds.
 Once admitted to the college, they examine far-flung topics in an Honors-only curriculum that replaces standard foundational studies classes.
 They also work closely with faculty to invent brand-new learning experiences within their major.
 Participants and faculty become like family as they share small classes, discussion groups, field trips, and study abroad.
 It’s easy to stay in touch, because the Honors College Office is right on-site in Pickerl, along with a dedicated Honors classroom and plenty of room to socialize.